 7. Practice smiling — it can alleviate pain

 Smiling itself can make us feel better, but it’s more effective when we back it up with positive thoughts, according to this study published in the Academy of Management Journal:

-A new study led by a Michigan State University business scholar suggests customer-service workers who fake smile throughout the day worsen their mood and withdraw from work, affecting productivity.
-But workers who smile as a result of cultivating positive thoughts — such as a tropical vacation or a child’s recital — improve their mood and withdraw less.
+“Customer-service workers who fake smiles throughout the day worsen their mood and withdraw from work, affecting productivity.
+But workers who smile as a result of cultivating positive thoughts — such as a tropical vacation or a child’s recital — improve their mood and withdraw less.”

 One of our previous posts goes into even more detail about the science of smiling.

-8. Plan a trip – but don’t take one
+8. Plan a trip — you don’t even need to take it

 9. Meditate — rewire your brain for happiness